bzxbot/concentration/README.md

 Concentration
 -------

-A implementation of card game Concentration, using Ruby and Rubygame.
+An implementation of card game Concentration, using Ruby and Rubygame.

 Created as an assignment for a Programming Paradigms class.